joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>UserDefaults</summary>
-<p>Understand the UserDefaults is way to save / persist simple objects and not complex data sets.</p>
+<p>We expect fellows to understand the UserDefaults is way to save / persist simple objects and not complex data sets.</p>
 </details>

 <details>
 <summary>DSA Recursion</summary>
-<p>Understand how a function can call itself and deliver powerful solutions in problem solving</p>
+<p>We expect fellows to understand how a function can call itself and deliver powerful solutions in problem solving</p>
 <p>Be familiar with the fundamentals of a recursive function: </p>
 <ul>
 <li>A recursive call</li>